-Download the CSV file template from the GUI of ISM.
+Download the CSV file template from the ISM GUI.

 In the downloaded file, the first row is the item names and the second row is the options for the selected item.

 Add the information of the nodes to be discovered into this CSV file.